kangax/przilla/src/memory-bank/systemPatterns.md

 - **Authentication:** NextAuth.js handles user authentication.
 Configuration is likely in `src/server/auth/`.
 - **Client-Side State:** TanStack Query (React Query) manages server state and caching on the client, integrated with tRPC.
 - **Component Structure:** React components are organized within `src/app/_components/`.
+- **Data Fetching Pattern:** For pages requiring large static datasets on initial load (e.g., the main WOD list on `page.tsx`), data is fetched server-side within the page's Server Component and passed as props to the relevant Client Component (`WodViewer`).
+The Client Component uses this prop for initial rendering and retains its `useQuery` hook for caching and background updates.
+User-specific data (e.g., scores) is typically fetched client-side within the Client Component.

 ## Key Technical Decisions

-- **Framework Choice:** Next.js (App Router) chosen for its full-stack capabilities, routing, and React ecosystem integration.
+- **Framework Choice:** Next.js (App Router) chosen for its full-stack capabilities, routing, React Server Components, and React ecosystem integration.
 - **API Layer:** tRPC selected for end-to-end type safety between backend and frontend.
 - **Database ORM:** Drizzle ORM chosen, likely for its TypeScript focus, performance, and compatibility with edge databases like LibSQL/Turso.
 - **Authentication:** NextAuth.js currently used, providing a standard way to handle authentication in Next.js (though potentially under review).